 One man’s reason for having a beard was to honour his late father (who wore a full beard too) in his own personal and private way.
+He said that he would take care of his beard with the Best Men’s Grooming Kit.
 The underlying thought it seems is a mark of physical masculinity, confidence, and uniqueness.
 Many say that this spiritual gift from nature makes it easier to meet girls.
 A lot of men admit to much preferring their physical appearance with a beard, saying that it’s a bit of a game changer.

 What has become apparent from reading the second edition of this incredible book and attending the launch last Wednesday, is that facial hair has been re-embraced, especially in editorial and advertising (i.e. Gap’s 2013 holiday campaign).
 Beards are even becoming socially acceptable past the world of hipsters and into that of the corporates.
 Men’s grooming is the decades biggest male trend, and the beard, as Jonathan puts it, “has re-emerged as an ultimate accessory for the modern gentleman”.
 The truth is, just like piercings and clothes, beards are a way of expressing yourself.
 An art, if you will.
 These men take pride in their beards, and many have created a modelling career out of them.